Get to Machu Picchu early and enjoy your free time to explore after your tour

 - Professional English speaking guides

-- Transfer from your Cusco hotel to the train station in Ollantaytambo
+- Transfer from Cusco Hotel to Train Station in Ollantaytambo

 - Bus from Aguas Calientes to Machu Picchu